starfederation/datastar-restructure-interim/design/SDK.md

 #### Args

 `paths` is a list of strings that represent the path to the data to be removed from the data-store.
-The paths ***must*** be valid `.` delimnated paths within the store.
+The paths ***must*** be valid `.` delimited paths within the store.
 The Datastar client side will use these paths to remove the data from the data-store.

 #### Logic
 When called the function ***must*** call `ServerSentEventGenerator.send` with the `data` and `datastar-remove` event type.